biaslab/biaslab-hugo/content/research/starter-guide.md

 > <---BEGIN EMAIL TEXT--->

-> I hereby declare that I will protect the confidential nature of private SPS brats repositories at github.
-In more general terms, I will not share with third parties any research materials that have been authored by SPS brats members without prior consultation with prof. Bert de Vries.
+> I hereby declare that I will protect the confidential nature of private BIASlab repositories at github.
+In more general terms, I will not share with third parties any research materials that have been authored by BIASlab members without prior consultation with prof. Bert de Vries.

 > -- signed, your name and date